 Hypopharyngeal Cancer

-Hypopharyngeal cancer is a disease in which malignant cells form in the tissues of the hypopharynx, the bottom part of the pharynx – the throat.
-Most hypopharyngeal cancers form in squamous cells, the thin, flat cells lining the inside of the hypopharynx.
-The hypopharynx has three different areas.
-Cancer may be found in one or more of these areas.
+Hypopharyngeal cancer is a disease in which malignant cells form in the tissues of the hypopharynx, the bottom part of the pharynx, also known as the throat.
+Most hypopharyngeal cancers form in squamous cells, the thin, flat cells that line the inside of the hypopharynx.
+The hypopharynx has three different areas, and cancer may be found in one or more of these areas.

 The National Cancer Institute (NCI) estimates that about 2,500 cases of hypopharyngeal cancer are diagnosed in the United States each year.

 Hypopharyngeal cancer is a type of head and neck cancer.
-Approximately 71,100 cases of head and neck cancer will be diagnosed in the United States in 2024, and about 16,110 people will die from the cancers, according to the NCI.
+The NCI estimated that approximately 72,680 cases of head and neck cancer would be diagnosed in the United States in 2025, and about 16,680 people would die from these cancers.

 Source: National Cancer Institute